-- any work for another person for a specified period of time; - any work in a specified geographical area; or - any work for another person that is similar to such individual's work for the person that is a party to - such agreement.
+- any work for another person for a specified period of time; - any work in a specified geographical area; or

-The Act provides exceptions for the seller of business entities, executives who enter into severance agreements in connection with the sale of a business limited in geographic scope and duration of one year,
+• any work for another person that is similar to such individual's work for the person that is a party to such agreement.

-The legislative assault on non-competes that we have and partners who dissolve or disassociate from the been reporting on continues.
-In a bipartisan federal partnership.
-Employers would be required to post bill introduced days ago, US Senator Chris Murphy notice of the Act to its employees.
+The Act provides exceptions for the seller of business entities, executives who enter into severance agreements in connection with the sale of a business limited in geographic scope and duration of one year, and partners who dissolve or disassociate from the partnership.
+Employers would be required to post notice of the Act to its employees.